airbytehq/terraform-airbyte-bigquery-destination/README.md

 # Setup a BigQuery Destination in Airbyte
 This module will create everything needed to set up a BigQuery destination.

+## !!!
+Known Issues !!!
+The following issues are present with this module

+### GCS Staging Loading Method not setup correctly
+The module will create the destination and GCP resources just fine, the terraform apply will succeed, but when verifying the destination in Airbyte Cloud it is not set properly.

+Temporarily disabling the use of GCS Staging Loading method with this module

 ## Example usage
 ```
 terraform {